larrysu1115/larrysu1115.github.io/_posts/2019/2019-09-29-specflow-nunit-living-document.md

 ```
 Feature: Price Calculator
+    User provide product SKU and amount to buy,
+    then the total price will be determined
+    based on unit-price, amount and sales condition.

 Scenario: Calculate total price to pay
-   Given I enter SKU number
+   Given I enter SKU number 'A-1234'
-   And I enter purchase amount
+   And I enter purchase amount 5
    When I clicks calculate
-   Then the system calculates the total price to pay
+   Then the calculator shows 500 as the total price to pay
 ```

 - Add the testing steps : `./Features/PriceCalculatorSteps.cs`